luanillust/luanillustrates/_posts/2017-11-25-Deer-Diary-Today-I-Went-to-Sea-Nara.md

 	<img src="{{ baseurl }}/assets/luantics/P006/10.jpg" alt="deer walking among humans"/>
 </div>

 While Yoshikien is free, the adjacent garden of <a href="https://www.google.com.au/maps/place/Isuien+Garden/@34.6855566,135.8350219,17z/data=!3m1!4b1!4m5!3m4!1s0x6001398fe391f25b:0xd7d5ae2d36accf55!8m2!3d34.6855566!4d135.8372106?hl=en">Isuien</a> is not, with admission of ¥900.
 Not that it mattered as its doors closed for winter.
-Speaking of winter, there wasn’t much blooming in the garden but that didn't make it any less beautiful.
-Like Kofukuji, the garden was nice and empty with a calming sense of peace.
+Speaking of, there wasn’t much blooming in the garden but that didn't detract from the beauty.
+Like Kofuku-ji, the garden was nice and empty with a calming sense of peace <sup>ruined by Carolyn.</sup>

 <div class="imageset">
 	<div class="row">